codepath/android_guides/Creating-and-Using-Fragments.md

 The second way is by adding the fragment **dynamically** in Java using the `FragmentManager`.
 The `FragmentManager` class and the [FragmentTransaction class](http://developer.android.com/reference/android/app/FragmentTransaction.html) allow you to add, remove and replace fragments in the layout of your activity.

-In this case, you need a "placeholder" that can later be replaced with the fragment:
+In this case, you need a "placeholder" FrameLayout that can later be replaced with the fragment:

 ```java
 <?xml version="1.0" encoding="utf-8"?>